SoySauceLab/CollectionKit/README.md

 Unlike traditional `UICollectionView`'s `datasource`/`delegate` methods, CollectionKit uses a single **Provider** object that tells `CollectionView` exactly how to display & handle a collection.

 These Providers are easy to construct, and composable as well.
 Providers can also provider their own animation and layout objects.
-It is easy to create sections that layouts and behave differently within a single `CollectionView`.
+It is easy to create sections with different layout and behaviour within a single `CollectionView`.

-CollectionKit already provides many of the commonly used Providers out of the box.
-But you can still easily create reuseable Provider classes that generalizes on different types on data.
-Checkout examples down below!

 ### Layout System